coderunner/scala-template/README.md

 Any editor can be used, but if you are using IntelliJ IDEA, install the scala plugin (File -> Settings -> plugins)

 Within the project folder, run

     sbt gen-idea

-This generates the IDEA project files.
+This command generates the IDEA project files.